jsomsanith/react-app/packages/entities/README.md

 ### RemoveFromCollectionByIndex

-Remove an element from a collection, identified by the index.
+Remove an element from a collection, at provided index

 **Method**
 ```javascript